pepabo/facade/README.md

 # façade

-This library adds a git-like sub command feature into your command with just one line.
+This library adds a git-like sub command feature into your command.

 ## Usage